 Market and economic commentary

-Below are index total returns in Canadian dollar (CAD) terms for October and year-to-date, respectively:
+Below are index total returns in Canadian dollar (CAD) terms for January:

 Opinions, estimates, and projections contained herein are subject to change without notice and ATBIM does not undertake to provide updated information should a change occur.
 This information has been compiled or arrived at from sources believed reliable but no representation or warranty, expressed or implied, is made as to their accuracy or completeness.
 ATB Financial, ATBIM and ATBSI do not accept any liability whatsoever for any losses arising from the use of this report or its contents.

 This report is not, and should not be construed as an offer to sell or a solicitation of an offer to buy any investment.
 This report may not be reproduced in whole or in part; referred to in any manner whatsoever; nor may the information, opinions, and conclusions contained herein be referred to without the prior written consent of ATBIM.